AmirSolt/Unity-Polytube/README.md

 This starts recording the game window and saves the files to `Application.temporaryCachePath`.

-> Make sure to obtain proper consent and respect player privacy.
+> **🚨 IMPORTANT:** Make sure to obtain proper consent agreements before recording.
+Respect user's privacy,

----

-### 3. Do not close the program manually

-The recorder will shut down automatically when the game window closes.
-Do **not** kill the process manually.

 ---